 1. Continue Group Coverage through COBRA

-2. Non US Citizens/Visa Workers can Buy Temporary Health Coverage
+2. Non-US Citizens/Visa Workers can Buy Temporary Health Coverage

-There’s no approval, no tests, no waiting period, no social security number requirement, or paper work necessary for immigrant plans.
+There’s no approval, no tests, no waiting period, no social security number requirement, or paperwork necessary for immigrant plans.
 Just apply online and get coverage the very next day.
 To qualify for these plans you have to have a non-immigrant visa.
 All you need is your passport number, date of birth, and name to apply.

 3. Assess your Current Health Coverage

 If you are a resident of California, you may get a low cost quality health insurance for as low as $45 per month.
-This is a good option for you if you are a resident of the U.S. and/or if you’re a looking for a somewhat longer term insurance.
+This is a good option for you if you are a resident of the U.S. and/or if you’re looking for somewhat longer term insurance.

 If you have specific questions regarding your health coverage options after being laid off contact our Customer Success Team.